 With the construction of Folsom Lake in the mid-1950s came the formation of CHWD's wholesale water provider, San Juan Water District.
-Soon after, as a result of funding from a bond measure, called "Project 1956," a forty-two inch transmission main was constructed from just west of Folsom Lake to provide water service to the CHWD service area.
-That transmission main, which is now over sixty years old, along with a back-up, large-diameter Cooperative Transmission Pipeline built in 1996 in partnership with San Juan Water District, what is now Sacramento Suburban Water District, Fair Oaks Water District, and Orange Vale Water Company, serve as the primary pipelines to convey treated surface water from Folsom Lake via the San Juan Water District to CHWD's nearly 20,000 customers.
-Annually, more than ninety percent of the water served to CHWD's customers is this surface water.
+Soon after, as a result of funding from a bond measure, called "Project 1956," a 42-inch transmission main was constructed from just west of Folsom Lake to provide water service to the CHWD service area.
+That transmission main, which is now over 60 years old, along with a back-up, large-diameter Cooperative Transmission Pipeline, built in 1996 in partnership with San Juan Water District, what is now Sacramento Suburban Water District, Fair Oaks Water District, and Orange Vale Water Company, serve as the primary pipelines to convey treated surface water from Folsom Lake via the San Juan Water District to CHWD's over 20,000 customers.
+Annually, a significant majority of the water served to CHWD's customers is this surface water.
 The remaining water comes from CHWD's groundwater wells.

 The District's service area urbanized in the period between 1960 and 1985.
 Most of CHWD's 250 miles of transmission and distribution water mains were installed by private developers, and were inspected by CHWD during that time period.
 These water mains were then donated to CHWD, and the responsibility for the operation, maintenance, repair, and replacement was transferred to CHWD's rate payers.
-During that period of urbanization, CHWD's service area grew to its present-day size of nearly thirteen square miles.
+CHWD's service area is nearly 13 square miles.

-According to the American Water Work Association (AWWA), the average lifespan of a water main is seventy years.
-Therefore, those water mains that were installed en masse beginning in 1960 will reach seventy years of age in 2030, and CHWD forecasts that it will need to undertake a significant program of water main replacements beginning in 2030, and for several decades thereafter, to reduce the likelihood and consequence of water main failures in its service area.
+According to the American Water Works Association (AWWA), the average lifespan of a water main is 70 years.
+Therefore, water mains installed en masse beginning in 1960 will reach 70 years of age in 2030, and CHWD forecasts that it will need to undertake a significant program of water main replacements beginning in 2030, and for several decades thereafter, to reduce the likelihood and consequence of water main failures in its service area.